 A friend and I took a quick trip to Whidbey Islands to visit friends.
-While not technically part of the San Juan Islands, or as tourism-focused as the San Juan’s, Whidbey feels like an escape to a small town with a pace and appearance that reminds me more of home back in Missouri than either Seattle or the San Juan Islands.
+While not technically part of the San Juan Islands, or as tourism-focused as the San Juan’s, Whidbey feels like an escape to a small town with a pace and appearance that reminds me more of home back in Joplin, Missouri than either Seattle or my beloved Lopez Island.

-My 3 day trip this fall wasn’t as crammed with activities as previous trips to Whidbey, but I did a fair amount of travel art journalling during the trip that I wanted to share.
+My 3-day trip this fall wasn’t as crammed with activities as previous trips to Whidbey, but I did a fair amount of travel art journaling during the trip that I wanted to share.

-Unlike the islands, which have a distinct island flare, or seattle, which is unrelentingly hipster with often ultra-modern architecture, Port Townsend’s downtown is straight out of the old west- with ornate storefronts and an almost-european vibe to some of the buildings.
+Unlike the islands, which have a distinct island flare, or Seattle, which is unrelentingly hipster with often ultra-modern architecture, Port Townsend’s downtown is straight out of the old west- with ornate storefronts and an almost-European vibe to some of the buildings that reminds me a little of the quaint streets of Florence, Italy.
 The city was adorable, but the city’s dogs had me undone.

 I didn’t expect that visiting Port Townsend would be a vacation of dog-petting, but it was.
 Here’s my visual record of the dogs I pet and wish I’d pet: